jbrussell/academic-kickstart/content/home/about.md

 +++

-# About Me
+# About

-I am a PhD student studying seismology at the Lamont-Doherty Earth Observatory at Columbia University.
-My research focuses primarily on surface-wave imaging of the oceanic lithosphere-asthenosphere system.
+I am a PhD student studying seismology at the [Lamont-Doherty Earth Observatory](https://www.ldeo.columbia.edu/) at Columbia University.
+My research focuses primarily on surface-wave imaging of the oceanic lithosphere-asthenosphere system using ocean bottom data.
+I am interested in the detailed structure of the oceanic lithosphere-asthenosphere system, including how the lithosphere forms and evolves and the detailed petrofabrics therein.